 Prof. Dr. Aleksandra Kanjuo Mrčela, Head of the Doctoral School

 University Members (faculties and academies) offer 21 doctoral degree programmes in the academic year 2019/2020.

 Doctoral degree programmes are organised and implemented by University Members (academies, faculties).
 They are mostly interdisciplinary and cover different fields of science.
 They differ in the degree of interdisciplinarity and method of coordination.
-They last 3 years and consist of 180 ECTS credit points.
+They last 3 or 4 years and consist of 180 or 240 ECTS credit points.
 The Call for enrolment in doctoral degree programmes is published at the University website usually at the beginning of February for the next academic year.
 The Call includes offered degree programmes, data on study duration, enrolment requirements, the number of open positions, mode of study and place of study.

 Candidates receive detailed explanations of enrolment requirements, application possibilities under transfer criteria and costs of study at the University Members (academies, faculties) delivering the programme, along with information about enrolment application, application deadline, required evidence of the fulfilment of enrolment requirements, and any required additional obligations to be met prior to enrolment in in a degree programme.